 Most salads have fresh lemon squeezed into the dressing and oil.
 The citrus of the lemons brings out the flavors of the vegetables.
 Depending on the salad, it may be spiced with imported cumin or allspice and fresh garlic.
 The strength of these spices is preferred over canned supermarket spices that lose their aroma.
 Although olive oils are known to be Middle Eastern, I generally use vegetable oil.
 Most Middle East salads do not use lettuce greens of any sort because the region is arid and lettuces require a good deal of rainfall to grow.
 As with most regional foods, cooks will use the fruits and vegetables that are in season, and those that grow nearby.

-Sarina always has avocados in the house, along with celery, carrots, garlic, cucumbers (preferably Kirby), tomatoes, radishes, scallions, onions, green and red peppers, red potatoes, and romaine or iceberg lettuce.
+Sarina always has avocados in the house, along with celery, carrots, garlic, cucumbers (preferably Kirby or Persian), tomatoes, radishes, scallions, onions, green and red peppers, red potatoes, and romaine lettuce.
 For midweek meals, Sarina's mother often served lettuce wedges with cucumbers, celery and other raw veggies, instead of salads.

 Mezze is served before the Sabbath midday meal, and also during holiday lunches.
-Many different salads are served along with kibbe or lahamajene (see hor d’oeurves) and homemade pickles made from turnips, cauliflower and green peppers, as well as cold pick up foods.
+Many different salads are served along with kibbe or lahamajene (see hor d’oeurves) and homemade pickles made from turnips, cauliflower and green peppers.
 Before mezze, the entire morning is spent setting the table and preparing an array of fresh salads including potatoes, beans, avocado and lettuce salads.
-These were always several kinds of olives, including kalamata and green olives.
+There are always several kinds of olives, including kalamata and green olives.
 A proper mezze table will have at least four to six salads, served on small plates.
-For a large group, and there are two or three plates of each item, carefully laid out in groups so they can be within the grasp of each person.
+For a large group, there are two or three plates of each item, carefully laid out in groups so they can be within the grasp of each person.
 The result is a magnificent table with all kinds of interesting foods and something for even the choosiest eaters.